Off the Clock w/Jon Eks

 My name is Jon Eks and I spent more than a decade talking to people about work on the award-winning Jon of All Trades Podcast.
 I’m sick of talking about work.
 I want to talk about everything else in our lives.
 Men are traditionally not good at this.
 So, I’m talking to people I love, respect, and admire.
 I’m trying to embody the axiom “Be the change you want to see in the world.”
 Expect candor, vulnerability, profanity, and a wide range of topics.

-On this episode of Off the Clock, I’m joined by my friend Lisa, a world traveler, current resident of Shanghai, and one of my class’s valedictorians.
+On this episode of Off the Clock, I’m joined by my pal Jason, a fellow girl dad, and one who was goodly enough to coach my younger daughter’s soccer team and who is one of the most genuine dudes I have had the pleasure of knowing recently.
 Here’s some of what we talk about:

 Theme song by Sorry Sweetheart.